ViswanathaSwamy-PK-TechSkillz-Academy/tech-skillz-academy-main/README.md

 # Techskillz Academy main

-This is the Main Repository for our Tech Skillz Academy Organization
+This is the Main Repository for our Tech Skillz Academy Organization.
+This is the place where we will be adding all the content for our Tech Skillz Academy.

 ## Agenda